aaronsaray/resume/README.md

-# [Outdated] Official Resume of Aaron Saray
+# Outdated Resume of Aaron Saray

 *Please note: I am not looking for any opportunites at this time - so this is out of date and does not reflect my current resume.
-Please see [aaronsaray.com](https://aaronsaray.com) for more.*
+Please see [aaronsaray.com](https://www.aaronsaray.com/resume) for more.*

 Check out the PDF Release at Resume of Aaron Saray.pdf above.